Build better support for entrepreneurs

 A decision-making engine that empowers economic developers and ecosystem builders to make data-driven program decisions.

-A solution that puts your enterpreneuruial ecosystem in the line of sight of entrepreneurs who need resources to start and grow their businesses.
+A solution that puts your entrepreneurial ecosystem in the line of sight of business owners who need resources to start and grow their companies.

 Growing Local Entrepreneurial Communities

 Watch this video to see how we can help.

 We understand that developing a truly effective entrepreneurial ecosystem requires an expertly tailored mix of technology, community engagement, and measurement.
 Since our launch in 2003, we have been dedicated to helping communities drive equitable economic impact through entrepreneurship, and we love what we do.